 Well, this option is only available to those marketers who have wisely invested in LinkedIn Sales Navigator.

 Is LinkedIn Sales Navigator worth it?
 The short answer is yes.
 It gives marketers an invaluable opportunity to passively generate leads of the highest quality.
 Lead Recommendations is a list of LinkedIn users that match your criteria based on your sales preference, your interactions with different profiles, and your search history.
 The list gets updated regularly, so you never run out of potential prospects to reach out directly on LinkedIn or via Email using an Email finder extension.

 LinkedIn provides users with a pretty neat search tab to look for potential leads.
 All you need to do is type in a keyword associated with your search.
 That’s either an industry-specific keyword or their professional position; LinkedIn will recommend you some options.

 However, if you want to get the most out of your search, you should turn to yet another LinkedIn Sales Navigator intrinsic feature — the advanced search tool.
 It’s much more potent than the standard search engine, allowing users to apply a wide range of different filters to their search to narrow down results to bare specifics.
 There are both individual-scale (e.g. eads with recent job changes or leads located in a particular place by postal code radius) and company-scale filters (e.g. by fortune or headquarters location you can use).

-LinkedIn groups are another hidden gem for lead generation on LinkedIn.
+LinkedIn groups are another hidden gem for your LinkedIn lead generation strategy.
 The LinkedIn community is well-established and extremely diverse, which means there are likely to be dozens of groups related to your industry or specific business.
 Professionals of different levels of seniority join these groups to gain industry insight and discuss industry-specific issues with colleagues.
 All groups are private by default, so you can expect the quality of leads in them to be significantly higher.
 Most are invested in the conversation and ready to be reached out to.
 Jackpot!